newprice247/E-Commerce-Back-End/README.md

 * Navigate to the folder inside your terminal and run 'npm install' to install the necessary node modules
 * Make sure you have MySQL installed on your machine, if you need help [here's a guide to get you started](https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide)

-* In your MySQL shell or workbench, source the schema.sql and seeds.sql files that are located in the db folder to get the employee_tracker database and tables created and initialized.
+* In your MySQL shell or workbench, source the schema.sql file that is located in the 'db' folder to get the e-commerse-back-end database and tables populated.
 The commands should look something like this:

         mysql> source ..\E-Commerce-Back-End\db\schema.sql